carlosparaciari/LeastSquarePackage/README.md

 Note: Only Debug and Release are supported.

 It might be possible that your host system have a version of Boost that is different from the one assumed here (1.63.0).
-If you want to set the SuperBuild option on, or you have a different version, you should modify the main CMakeLists.txt file (replace 1.63 with your version number in line 357).
+In that case, you will have to modify ./CMakeLists.txt file (replace 1.63 with your version number in line 360).

+Notice that, if you set the SuperBuild option on, the Boost version will be 1.56.
+You will not have to change the version by hanf, as CMake will do it for you.

 Windows Users